 3. PIER 39

 Often referred to as the "Disneyland of San Francisco," a family vacation isn't complete without a trip to PIER 39 on Fisherman's Wharf.
 Visit the resident sea lions who mysteriously took over the PIER's docks after the 1989 earthquake, watch magicians, jugglers, comedians and more during daily street performer shows, and run down oversized musical stairs — all for free!
-Other activities for the little kids (or big ones) include Aquarium of the Bay, Players Sports Grill & Arcade, Magowan's Infinite Mirror Maze, the San Francisco Carousel, a classic Caricature stand and Frequent Flyers (think bungee cords + giant trampoline).
+Other activities for the little kids (or big ones) include Aquarium of the Bay, Players Sports Grill & Arcade, Museum of 3D Illusions, Magowan's Infinite Mirror Maze, the San Francisco Carousel, a classic Caricature stand and Frequent Flyers (think bungee cords + giant trampoline).

 4. Children's Creativity Museum

 As any parent or guardian knows, exposing children to creativity is one of the most valuable tools you can offer a child.
 The Children's Creativity Museum goes beyond the conventional environment of play by inspiring kids to imagine, create and share in their multimedia environment.
 With exhibits including an Animation Studio, Imagination Lab, Music Studio and even a Cloud Gallery, the museum is packed with workshops and hands-on activities suitable for kids of all ages.

 5. Bay Cruise and Water Taxis